autocrossblog/autocrossblog_astro/src/content/post/2011-03-27-the-suspension-is-on.md

 ---
-layout: post
+author: chris
+publishDate: 2011-03-27T02:09:42+00:00
-title: The suspension is on!
+title: "The suspension is on!"
-date: '2011-03-27T02:09:42+00:00'
-permalink: the-suspension-is-on
-image:
-categories: [ 350z, nissan, setup ]
-description: Follow our journey of installing new suspension on a 350z, complete with issues, triumphs and insightful photos.
-Future alignment plans revealed!
+excerpt: "Follow our journey of installing new suspension on a 350z, complete with issues, triumphs and insightful photos.
+Future alignment plans revealed!"
+url: 'the-suspension-is-on'
+tags:  [ 350z, nissan, setup ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So after a week of farting around with things the suspension is finally on the car!